HasB-G/SpongebobTDMacro/README.md

 Please make sure you have created a private server!

+Camera mode should also be on toggle in roblox settings!

 ## Menus and what they do

 **Setup Menu** used soon as you load into the level